StaticLLVM

 Arguments

-: The LLVM block whose IR may contain aCore.GenericMemory
+blocks_map: A dictionary mapping basic block names (asSymbol) toLLVMBlockobjects.block: The LLVM block whose IR may contain aCore.GenericMemoryload instruction.

 Returns